philvarner/stac-factory/README.md

 ## Overview

-correct, not just valid wrt schema

-Handle the 80% of cases correctly, rather than 100% loosely.

-Use cases:
+The purpose of stac-factory is to provide library support for creating and validating **correct** STAC Items.
+While many of the constraints of STAC are expressible in the JSON Schemas of the STAC specification, there are many requirements and best practices that are not formally defined, and this library attempts to also enforce those when working with STAC Items.

+There are two primary use cases for stac-factory:

-1. Creating correct STAC Items from other metadata
+1. **Construct** correct STAC Items from metadata
-2. Validate existing STAC Item JSON
+2. **Validate** existing STAC Items from JSON

+Reading and writing arbitrary STAC JSON Items is not an objective of this library.
+If you need to do that, you're better off using a library like PySTAC, which intentionally has much looser constraints on its object model.

-3. Tightly-typed to surface as many type errors as possible via mypy before pydantic dynamic validation
+Additionally, the tightly-typed object model helps to surface as many type errors via mypy before the pydantic dynamic validation, so you can catch issue before they happen at runtime.

 To quote Mike Admunsen, "your data model is not your object model is not your resource model is not your message model".
 STAC is defined as an ontology (the names of things and how they relate) coupled to a representation format (JSON).